Section 3: Coal

 Miners worked with electrically powered equipment in the Wilton No. 1 and No. 2 mines.
 Electric cutters opened a coal seam.
 Electric drills bored holes in the seams at intervals.
 Dynamite was placed in the holes.
 When the dynamite exploded, the miners picked up the loosened coal and placed it in the coal cars.
 The miners depended on two electric fans to bring fresh air into the mine shafts.
 (See Image 18.)

 In 1903, the mines were producing 1,000 tons of coal a day.
 The miners were paid 30 cents per ton for picking coal from the walls.
 If they worked to make the entrance secure, they were paid 35 cents per ton.
-(See Chart 1) Wages at the Wilton mines were higher than the national average because there were other jobs such as harvest work or farming.
-The company had to pay high wages to keep enough men at work.
+(See Chart 1) Wages at the Wilton mines were higher than the national average for miners because other jobs such as harvest work or farming competed with mine jobs.
+The company had to pay high wages to keep men at work in the mines.
 (See Document 4.)

 The company built two more towns, Chapin and Langhorn, for miners by 1907.
 These towns had houses for miners with families.
 There were schools at Chapin and Wilton.